 1. You don’t understand what you’re doing

 Yes, this seems so obvious, doesn’t it?
-And yet, some people try to do projects when they really don’t understand the mechanics of what they’re trying to do.
+And yet, some people try to do projects when they don’t understand the mechanics.
 Perhaps they mistakenly think it will all simply fall into place once they get a bit further into the project.

 Don’t assume project instructions will make sense later.
-You need to know what you’re doing right from the start.
+Know what you’re doing right from the start.
 Otherwise, you won’t be able to identify potential problems as they arise.
-Or worse, you could get halfway through and find you can’t figure out how to finish.
+Or worse, you could get halfway through and find you can’t finish.

 The same thing goes for tools, especially power tools.
 If you don’t know how to use something, maybe you shouldn’t be using it.